 2. Get out the pretend apples and allow your child time to play with them and see what they do.
-Before starting any new game with young children it can be helpful to give them time just to play before you begin to give them specifics tasks that need to be completed.
+Before starting any new game with young children it can be helpful to give them time just to play before you begin to give them specific tasks that need to be completed.

 3. After exploring the apples discuss with your child how it would be fun to stack the apples up on top just like in the storybook.
 Make a STEM Challenge!
-Ask you child how many they think they could stack on top of each other.
+Ask your child how many they think they could stack on top of each other.

 4. Create a tray area for them to explore the Apples STEM challenge.
-Give them the container of play dough and tell them they can use it if it will help them get 10 apples up on top, just like the book.
-Better yet give them a container of numbers and challenge them to build up the matching amount to the number the pull out from the selection.
+Give them the container of play dough and tell them they can use it if it will help them get 10 apples up on top, just like in the book.
+Better yet give them a container of numbers and challenge them to build up the matching amount to the number they pull out from the selection.

 And then wait… see what they come up with on their own as they stack the apples.

 5. As your child builds with the Playdough and Pretend Apples encourage them to try various ways to see which one performs the best when holding up the apples to their highest point.
 We were able to get to 10 apples but it took some patience and a few extra fingers to get up there.
-Just like in the story as they characters used their apple tree sticks to keep them up on top.
+Just like in the story as the characters used their apple tree sticks to keep them up on top.